 Core System

 A lot of the game engine had already been created however, for this project it needed to be modified and adapted for use with an AI system.
 The engine uses two threads, one for the graphical rendering and one for the physics.
-The graphical side was kept in the solution for testing purposes however in an industry solution this could also be removed o speed up the system further.
+The graphical side was kept in the solution for testing purposes however in an industry solution this could also be removed to speed up the system further.
 As the system for this project does not require physics, they were removed and the thread instead runs the Artificial Intelligence Manager.

 The AI Manager is the core class for managing the agents and the players.
 It stores all their relevant data and calls the relevant methods for the agents depending on the required implementation.
 It allows agents and players to be added from other classes to the system.
 It also updates where the graphical aspects of the agents and players are located although this can be removed for a server implementation that doesn’t require them to be rendered.